First Line Friday: 1/23

 Here are the first lines:

-GENRES:Ā Fantasy, YA, Fiction
+GENRES: Fantasy, Historical, YA, Fiction

 BOOK DESCRIPTION:

-As always, thank you so much for reading, and have an excellent day/night!
+As always, thank you for reading, and I hope you have an amazing day/night!

 See ya ~Mar